 Atlanta Botanical Garden

-Atlanta College of Art (now Savanna College of Art & Design)
+Atlanta College of Art (now Savannah College of Art & Design)

 Avery Mitchell Correctional Institution